Cecil Kelley criticality accident: Court case

-Kelley's death left a widow, Doris Kelley, and two children, then aged eight years and 18 months.
-Doris Kelley did not receive notification while he was still alive that her husband had been irradiated, and only learned of his death from the laboratory authority when representatives visited her at her home shortly afterward.
+Kelley's death left a widow, Doris Kelley, and two children, then age 8 years and 18 months.
+Doris was not notified while he was still alive that her husband had been irradiated, and only learned of his death from the laboratory authority when representatives visited her at her home shortly afterward.
 Assuring her verbally that they would provide her with financial compensation for her husband's death, they convinced her not to file any lawsuits against the laboratory.
-Despite such assurances, the only compensation Doris Kelley received was a lifetime-level position working for the lab itself at near-poverty levels, until she had to retire for health reasons.
+Despite such assurances, the only compensation Doris received was a lifetime-level position working for the lab itself at near-poverty levels, until she had to retire for health reasons.

 In 1996, Doris Kelley and her daughter, Katie Kelley-Mareau, filed a lawsuit against Clarence Lushbaugh, the pathologist who performed the autopsy on Cecil Kelley.
 The case alleged the misconduct of doctors, the hospital, and the administration of Los Alamos in removing organs from the deceased without consent from next-of-kin over a span of many years (1958–1980).
-Kelley's autopsy was the first instance of this type of post-mortem analysis, but there were many more performed by Lushbaugh and others in later years at Los Alamos.
+Kelley's autopsy was the first instance of this type of post-mortem analysis, but Lushbaugh and others performed many more in later years at Los Alamos.
 During a deposition for the case, Lushbaugh, when asked who gave him the authority to take 8 lb of organs and tissue from Kelley's body, said, "God gave me permission."
 The class action suit was settled by the defendants for about $9.5 million in 2002 and an additional $800,000 in 2007.
 None of the defendants admitted any wrongdoing.